Get Inspired: How to get into archery

 |Is there a family option?||Head down to of the many 'have a go' archery events at activity centres, holiday parks, outdoor shows and tourist attractions across the UK.|

 Archery is the age-old art of propelling an arrow towards a target with unerring accuracy.
-As a competitive sport or just a recreational activity, it's very popular all across Britain - there over 1240 registered archery clubs teeming with budding archers.
-Fancy joining them?
-Further information about the sport can be found on the English Archery Federation,Welsh Archery Association,Scottish Archery Association and Northern Ireland Archery Society websites.
+As a competitive sport or just a recreational activity, it's very popular all across Britain with clubs teeming with budding archers.

 Archery doesn't require a lot of mobility making it accessible to a huge range of people.
-It is, however, a good workout helping you build muscle endurance and flexibility, develop hand eye coordination and body strength.
-It's a very social activity and provides the opportunity to shoot in a social setting and participate in friendly club and inter-club competitions (indoor in winter, outdoor in summer).
-Check out Archey GB for lots of information and tips on how to get started.
+It is, however, a good workout and is very social.
+It helps you build muscle endurance and flexibility, develop hand-eye co-ordination and body strength.

 Aspire to be like: Danielle Brown